Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: Application Domains and Use Cases

-\textbf{Behavioral signals at scale.} Large query logs provide rich signals to mine reformulations and near-synonyms from user behavior~\cite{cui2003query}.
+\item[\textemdash] \textit{Behavioral signals at scale.} Large query logs provide rich signals to mine reformulations and near-synonyms from user behavior~\cite{cui2003query}.
 Beyond pairwise mining, industrial systems aggregate candidates from behavior, taxonomy, and KBs, followed by ML-based filtering to retain expansions that improve precision.
 Research also leverages multi-session clicks, dwell time, and query co-occurrence to select expansion terms aligned with user intent~\cite{kunpeng2009new,cui2003query}.

+Practical note: Due to QPS constraints, always-on generative QE is uncommon; heavier expansion is typically gated to tail/ambiguous queries and fused conservatively.

-\textbf{Event-centric expansion with PLMs for time-sensitive intents.} To better handle breaking-news scenarios, Event-Centric Query Expansion (EQE) \cite{zhang2023event} extends a query with the most salient ongoing event via a four-stage pipeline: event collection, event reformulation (leveraging pre-trained language models like BART and mT5 with prompt-tuning and contrastive learning), semantic retrieval (using a fine-tuned RoBERTa-based dual-tower model with two-stage contrastive training), and lightweight online ranking.
-This system has been deployed in Tencent QQ Browser Search to serve hundreds of millions of users.
+\item[\textemdash] \textit{Event-centric expansion with PLMs for time-sensitive intents.} To better handle breaking-news scenarios, Event-Centric Query Expansion (EQE)~\cite{zhang2023event} extends a query with the most salient ongoing event via a four-stage pipeline: event collection, event reformulation (leveraging PLMs such as BART and mT5 with prompt tuning and contrastive learning), semantic retrieval (a fine-tuned RoBERTa-based dual-tower model with two-stage contrastive training), and lightweight online ranking.
+This system has been deployed in Tencent QQ Browser Search to serve hundreds of millions of users. \end{itemize}